BZoennchen/supercollider-book/_build/html/_sources/intro.md

 As a computer scientist who delved into the topic of this book, my programming experience at the time of writing may be valuable for other readers.
 I possess a wealth of experience in ``Java`` and have even developed an introductory course for ``Python``.
 Besides that, I am proficient in ``JavaScript``, ``PHP``, ``Scala``, and ``Go``.
-While I can read and comprehend ``C\C++`` code, my practical experience in these languages is somewhat limited.
+While I can read and comprehend ``C/C++`` code, my practical experience in these languages is somewhat limited.
-I am also well-acquainted with GPU programming, specifically using OpenCL.
+I am also well-acquainted with GPU programming, particularly with OpenCL.
 Currently, I'm in the process of learning ``Rust``.

 I don't have any formal education in music theory, nor do I play an instrument.
-I am, in fact, a self-taught "music theorist".
+I am, in fact, a self-taught music theorist.
 This represents a stark contrast to other significant contributors, such as [Eli Fieldsteel](https://www.elifieldsteel.com/).
 However, I have a profound love for music and have always yearned to create my own, never imagining that programming could facilitate this aspiration.

-I am not a professional musician or a 'professional' artist.
+I am neither a professional musician nor a professional artist.
 But I fervently believe that every individual is capable of creating a universe replete with meaning.
 We are storytellers thrust into a world that morphs depending on our moods.
 While we cannot alter our existence, we have the freedom to choose how to navigate it.
 Do we deny our surroundings, subsequently becoming estranged?
 Do we rebel against our inherent state of bewilderment?
 Do we make the place where we exist our home?

 Music instills a sense of tranquility in me.
 It tenderly resonates with my soul, reminding me that something in this world embodies 'the concrete' - an element that eludes our analytical minds and defies explanation.
 Music liberates me.
 Coding does the same.
 Consequently, for me, coding music represents the epitome of freedom.